vizdata-f21/project-1-dorian_s_gs/README.md

 Using the dataset `superbowl`, we answer the following questions:

-## 1. What factors contribute to the most viewed ads and has the relationship between those factors and the views changed over time?
+## 1. What factors contribute to a greater number of ad views and has the relationship between those factors and the views changed over time?

 ### Introduction

 The relevant variables include:

--   `animals`: logical variable, whether or not the ad contains animals
+-   `animals`: whether or not the ad contains animals

--   `show_product_quickly`: logical variable, whether or not the ad show a product quickly
+-   `show_product_quickly`: whether or not the ad show a product quickly

--   `funny`: logical variable, whether or not the ad contains humor
+-   `funny`: whether or not the ad contains humor

--   `year`: numerical variable, year the ad was released
+-   `year`: the year the ad was released

 -   `brand`: the brand that ran the ad